beingfranklin/Asset-Management-App/README.md

 - [x] Assets may be associated with various Categories.
     - [ ] Bonus points if you are able to support dynamic categorization!
 - [x] Ability to view each asset.
-      (Table Format with Dummy data)
+      (Table Format with Dummy data with Delete)
-- [ ] Ability to search for a particular asset.
+- [x] Ability to search for a particular asset.
+      (Searching through Dummy data)
     - [ ] Bonus points if the search can be done based on related fields.
 - [ ] Ability to filter each asset based on fields.
 - [ ] Ability to modify and delete each asset.